Special routes of U.S. Route 60: Seneca business loop

 Business US 60 in Seneca begins west of the city in Oklahoma.
 It follows an old alignment of US 60 into the town, crossing the state line at the city limits.
 At Route 43, it turns south (and off the old alignment of US 60) back to the main highway.
 US 60 Bus., on the west side of Route 43, serves as a truck bypass route for a steep grade just south of Seneca.

 Neosho business loop

-Business US 60 in Neosho begins at the intersection of US 60 and U.S. Route 71 Business.
-The road briefly forms a concurrency with Business US 71, before turning off and heading north on Neosho Boulevard.
+Business US 60 in Neosho begins at the intersection of US 60 and Interstate 49 Business.
+The road briefly forms a concurrency with Business I-49, before turning off and heading north on Neosho Boulevard.
 At Harmony Street, the road begins another concurrency with Route 86.
 Neosho Boulevard curves east becoming Coler Street, then Business US 60 turns north on College Street (leaving Route 86), which rejoins the main highway northeast of the city at an interchange.